waymelalexandre854-max/Tic-Tac-Toe-projct-morpion-/README.md

 - *By diagonals*:
 [[1,X,X],
 [X,1,X],
-[X,1,X]]
+[X,X,1]]

 [[X,X,1],
-[1,X,X],
-[X,1,X]]
+[X,1,X],
+[1,X,X]]

 **- Developp a player vs player mode:**
-How do you build a pvp mode where multiple people can interact between each other *current status : done*
+How do you build a pvp mode where multiple people can interact between each other

+*current status : done*

 **- AI development (IA versus player):**
-  How do you integrate an algorithm who can automatically play and interact with the player actions Possibly
-  The most difficult part of the project: the group will have to reasearch more information about IA *current status : in development*
+  How do you integrate an algorithm who can automatically play and interact with the player actions Possibly the most difficult part of the project: the group will have to reasearch more information about IA *current status : in development*